alexellis/kubetrim/README.md

 kubetrim tries to connect to each cluster in the current kubeconfig file, and removes any that are unreachable, or which error.

+Q&A:

+* What if I like doing things the long way?

+    You can combine `kubectl config get-clusters` with `kubectl config use-context` and `kubectl get nodes`, followed by `kubectl config delete-cluster` and `kubectl config delete-context` for each.

+* Doesn't [my favourite tool] have an option to do this?

+    Feel free to use your favourite tool instead. kubetrim is a memorable name, and a simple tool that just does one job, similar to `kubectx`

+* What if I want to keep a cluster that is unreachable?

+    This is not supported at this time, if you need that feature, open an issue.

+* What if my cluster is valid, but kubetrim cannot detect it?

+    Open an issue, and we can look at adding support for your use-case.

+* `kubetrim` is great, how can I support you?

+    Have a look at [arkade](https://github.com/alexellis/arkade) and [k3sup](https://github.com/alexellis/k3sup), you may like those too.
+You can also [sponsor me via GitHub](https://github.com/sponsors/alexellis).

 ## Usage

 ```bash